BGI-SynBio/PyMOL-PUB/README.md

     <img width="100%" src="./docs/source/_static/logo.svg"/>
 </p>

-# PyMOL-PUB: high-level interface from structure data to publication-standard figures
+# PyMOL-PUB: an extension for publication-quality figure production from structure data

 With the rapid progress of fields like protein structure prediction, an increasing number of researchers from different backgrounds require the use of